School of Education Graduate Admission

 • Submitted licensure application, transcripts, and certified check or money order to the Licensure Coordinator for processing

 In the event that a MAT student does not meet the Candidate requirements for Methods/Instructional Strategies or Student Teaching, or does not complete student teaching for other reasons, reviewed by the Associate Dean on a case-by-case basis, the MAT student may request to change programs to the Master of Education in Educational Foundations in order to complete their Master’s degree.
 This program utilizes their current MAT coursework substituting student teaching, seminar, and reflective synthesis with IN 630 Methods of Professional Inquiry and ED 632 Inquiry Research Project.
 Graduation requirements would no longer include other licensure obligations.
+Please consult with your academic advisor or the Teacher Education Program for assistance with this choice.

-Admission Requirements for the MEd and MS
+Admission Requirements for the MEd (including BA/MEd) and MS (including BA/MS)

 • Correct, fluent written and spoken English.
 Non-native English speakers must submit one of the following with the minimum score noted: